Compact moduli of K3 surfaces: -families

 \begin{definition} A Type II {\it $\lambda$-family} is a family of surfaces which arises from a series of GM0, GM1 modifications of the family $\mathcal{X}\to S_\lambda$ in Corollary \ref{ii-lambda}. \end{definition}

-Using the similar techniques to Theorem \ref{global-fs}, one can construct a Type II $\lambda$-family for any fixed combinatorial type of surface $X_0$, by a series of GM0, GM1 modifications of the one constructed in Corollary \ref{ii-lambda}.
+Using techniques of Theorem \ref{global-fs}, replacing toric models with minimal models, we can construct a Type II $\lambda$-family for any fixed combinatorial type of surface $X_0$ via a series of GM0, GM1 modifications of the one in Corollary \ref{ii-lambda}.